Economy picking up pace, industry needs to increase risk taking appetite: PM Modi | Business

 Assuring all support to the industry, Modi said that India is receiving record foreign direct investment (FDI) because of reforms done in the last few years.

-He added that now Indians want made in India goods irrespective of the origin of the company that is producing the goods.
+As a result, he said, India is getting record FDI and FPI and forex reserves are also at an all time high level.

+''There was a time when foreign was synonymous with better.
+Industry big-wigs understand the consequences of such a psychology.
+Situation was so bad that even indigenous brands developed with great hard work were advertised with foreign names,'' he said adding today the trust of the countrymen is with the products made in India and they want to adopt made in India goods.

-On growth of startups in the country, he said India now has 60 unicorns, 21 of them reaching that status in the last few months.
+He added that investor response has been tremendous for startups and this signals that India has extraordinary opportunities for growth.
+India now has 60 unicorns, 21 of them reaching that status in the last few months, he noted.

+The Prime Minister also emphasized that the government is able to undertake difficult reforms ''because for this government, reforms are a matter of conviction not compulsion''.

+Referring to the initiatives taken during the monsoon session like The Factoring Regulation amendment Bill, the Deposit Insurance and Credit Guarantee Corporation Amendment Bill, he said such measures will give a boost to the government's efforts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)